Create a VPN gateway using CLI

-This article helps you quickly create a route-based Azure VPN gateway using the Azure CLI.
+This article helps you create an Azure VPN gateway using Azure CLI.
 A VPN gateway is used when creating a VPN connection to your on-premises network.
-You can also use a VPN gateway to connect VNets.
+You can also use a VPN gateway to connect virtual networks.
+For more comprehensive information about some of the settings in this article, see Create a VPN gateway - portal.

 Prerequisites